Spellfire: Reception

 Chris Baylis reviewed some of the game's expansion sets for Arcane magazine, beginning with the Underdark booster pack, rating it a 7 out of 10 overall.
 He found that virtually half of the 100-card set was accounted for by its main deck-building features, namely the high-level clerics, the surplus of clerical spells, a heavy influence of powerful monsters, and the underground Realms.
 He felt that these cards "go a long way towards redressing the balance upset by Powers (set six), which made Psionicists almost insurmountable".
 Baylis reviewed the Runes & Ruins expansion set, rating it a 6 out of 10 overall.
 Baylis comments that "The most interesting cards of the set are the unarmed combat holds, kicks and punches, presented in a very unusual oil painting form and carrying a clenched fist symbol not yet in the rulebook."
 Baylis reviewed the Birthright booster pack, rating it a 5 out of 10 overall.
 Baylis concluded his review by saying: "Overall the Birthright expansion is of very little interest to anyone other than card collectors, with only one of the 100 cards immediately springing to mind for possible consideration as an addition to my personal gaming deck."
 Baylis reviewed the Draconomicon booster pack, rating it a 7 out of 10 overall.
 He noted that this expansion was mostly researched from the Draconomicon handbook from TSR: "As you would expect with spellcasting Wyrms, it is accented towards magic, though the set is also bolstered by events and allies that are associated with Dragons and dragonkind."

 Chris Baylis reviewed the fourth edition of Spellfire for the British magazine Arcane, rating it a 6 out of 10 overall.
 He found the pack "striking", considering the fourth edition to have "the instant eye appeal that none of its predecessors could muster."
 He concluded by saying: Spellfire will never seriously rival Magic, but it does provide light, sometimes intense entertainment at a reasonable price, and when you come down to it, that is surely the essence of games playing."

+Chris Baylis reviewed Night Stalkers for Arcane magazine, rating it an 8 out of 10 overall, and stated that "these photographs do a good job of showing that Spellfire is just a game that isn't meant to be taken too seriously."